fjaderboll/pytradfri-rest/README.md

 # TODO

-* Add support for changing color temp
+* Remove `Werkzeug==0.16.1` from `requirements.txt` once compile bug in newer version is fixed
 * Add option for none static tokens and sessions
-* Remove `Werkzeug==0.16.1` from `requirements.txt` once compile bug in newer version is fixed